-This course presents algebra and geometry applied to specific trade applications.
-Mathematical ideas and procedures will be presented first, followed by applications within the various trades.
-(59.4 Lec.
-Hrs.)
+This course presents algebra, geometry, trigonometry, and finance math as it applies to specific career and technical applications.
+Mathematical ideas and procedures will be presented first, followed by applications with the various career and technical fields.
+(39.6 Lec.
+Hrs. / 39.6 Lab Hrs.)
 Prerequisite: MAT:039, MAT:041 or MAT:053, or minimum math placement score based on college assessment.